American Heart Association Development Coordinator in Southfield, Michigan

 This is a full-time position with a 37.5 hour work week.
 Competitive salary is offered.

 The American Heart Association offers programs to help you maintain work/life satisfaction according to your changing needs and life situations.
-To help you be successful, you will have access to our award-winning learning platform the Heart U as well as various other training and support mechanisms locally and through our National Center.
+To help you be successful, you will have access to Heart U, our award-winning corporate university as well as various other training and support mechanisms locally and through our National Center.

 #TheAHALife is our company culture, our way of life, reflecting our diversity and inclusion, our focus on work-life satisfaction, and our Guiding Values - Check out this hashtag on Facebook, Instagram, and Twitter today!